umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 A returning editor may find it useful to see a list of the last few articles they have been editing, with a handy link to load and continue editing (instead of having to remember, and find the item again in the Umbraco Content Tree).

-We can make use of Umbraco's Angular resource for retrieving audit log information, the **logResource** using the **getUserLog** method to return a list of items the user has saved recently.
+We can make use of Umbraco's Angular resource for retrieving audit log information, the **logResource** using the **getPagedUserLog** method to return a list of activities the current user has performed recently.

 We inject the logResource into our controller: